Yellow fever vaccine

 What is yellow fever?

-Yellow fever virus is spread to people by the bite of infected mosquitoes that live in the tropical areas of Africa, and Central and South America.
-The virus cannot be spread by mosquitoes in Canada.
-The species of mosquito that transmits the virus can transmit it between rainforest monkeys and person to person.
-For information on preventing mosquito bites, see HealthLinkBC File #41f Malaria Prevention.
+Yellow fever is a vaccine preventable viral illness spread by infected mosquitoes that live in the tropical areas of Africa, and Central and South America.
+The virus is not be spread by mosquitoes in Canada.
+Symptoms typically appear 3 to 6 days after infection.